sebkirche/K8101/README.md

   * checksum
   * stopping delimiter 0x55 (85)

 [^1]: This applies to all but 4 commands.
-Seems to be a bug in the PIC size
+Seems to be a bug in the PIC side

 Computation of the checksum:
   * perform Σ( size + command + params bytes, not including start & stop) modulo 256